Mohinta2892/micron-repackaging/README.md

 - [ ] Dockerfile to build docker locally
 - [ ] Futher notes

-Notes:
+**Notes**:
-- [ ] Singularity does not work, have not tried to make it work
+Singularity does not work, have not tried to make it work